gyrogami logo

 I selected JPL5 (Jens Pind Linkage 5), the ultimate expression of chainmail and one of the most exquisite weaves, to render in 18k green-yellow gold.
 The completed item can be found here.
 It is handmade from the molecular level using eco-friendly, conflict-free, socially responsible, reclaimed precious metals and is certainly one of the nicest and most exquisite JPL5s ever made.

 This is breathtaking solid gold jewelry with welded links.
-Compared to a soldered chain, it is stronger, more durable, heirloom quality, smoother, better looking, and uniformly colored without copper, cadmium, zinc, nickel, or other harsh, irritating, or poisonous metals.
+Compared to a soldered chain, it is stronger, more durable, and uniformly colored without copper, cadmium, zinc, nickel, or other harsh, irritating, or poisonous metals.
 Hypo-allergenic, silver gives it anti-microbial properties as well.
-It meets the legal definition of corrosion-resistant, too.
+It meets the legal definition of corrosion-resistant.

-Flame-fusing this alloy is more demanding than pure silver but it comes out consistently better if the closures are 110% perfect.
-As it turns out, the "perfect" closures that work for fusing 0.999 silver were not good enough.
-Every ring was trued under a loupe before fusing.
+Flame-fusing this alloy is more demanding than pure silver but it comes out consistently better if the closures are perfect.
+(It has become standard practice to do final adjustments under a magnifier to ensure the best closures before welding.
+Thank this bracelet for that distinction.)

 Gremlins.
-I cut most of the coil without incident before the blade broke.
-Opened a new package and immediately the next three blades canted and ruined several rings with another few excised to purge the drunken cut line.
-They ruined about 10% of the coil.
-Never had I seen a defective blade and here was a gross of them!
+Long before welding comes manufacturing.
+I cut most of the coil without incident before the first blade broke.
+From a freshly opened pack, the next three blades ruined several rings each with another few excised to purge the drunken cut line.
+For real, on gold of all times?
+It got about 10% of the coil.

 This gold thing could be addictive.

-The finished length is ample for any behemoth wrist whether Joe Forearms or Lucy Wrankles (like cankles, but at the wrist).
+The finished length is ample for any behemoth wrist whether Joe Forearms or Lucy Wrankles.
 It equally suits both sexes but I'm guessing the ladies will covet it most.
-The presentation box is as wonderful and enduring as the lustful treasure within.
+A necklace, however, would be unstoppable.
+Which I could make, custom is no problem.

 While I didn't expect to "ever" sell it - didn't really make it for that reason - a few days later it had a new owner.
 IYHTAITE, and she didn't.
-That gives me the chance to make another one even better.
-There's always room for improvement and if you're not moving forward then you're going backwards, resting on your laurels, or becoming stagnant.
+That gives me the chance to make another one.
+There's always room for improvement and if you're not moving forward then you're becoming stagnant, going backwards, or resting on your laurels.
 None of those are acceptable.

 Posted by M: October 26, 2019